Soda Fountain Margin: How Much a Free Refill Actually Costs You

 Ice is the input most operators forget to recheck when they bump cup size.

 A 16 oz cup with 30% ice fill holds 11.2 oz of liquid, not 16.
-The cup is sized so the customer thinks they are getting more drink than they are.
-That is not a scam.
-That is the entire fountain category.
-Ice is part of the experience and part of the math.
+The cup is sized so the customer thinks they’re getting more drink than they are.
+That’s not a scam.
+That’s the entire fountain category.
+Ice is part of the experience and part of the math, and cold soda is the point anyway.

 But the math gets weird when you offer free refills.
 The customer comes back for a refill on a cup that holds 11.2 ounces of soda, not 16.
 So the cost of the refill is 11.2 ounces of finished drink, not 16.
 Ice fill is doing two jobs at once: lowering your cost per pour AND lowering your cost per refill.

 Then you bump from 16 oz cups to 20 oz “large” cups for an extra fifty cents.
 Now the customer holds 14 oz of soda after ice.
-You doubled your menu options, you raised your price, your absolute cost went up by a few cents per pour, and you probably forgot to recalculate the refill exposure on the bigger cup.
+You doubled your menu options, raised your price, your absolute cost went up a few cents per pour, and you almost certainly forgot to recalculate the refill exposure on the bigger cup.
+I’ve watched plenty of operators do exactly that.

 Recalculate when you change cup size.
 Always.